alushinlab/bent_actin/particle_picking/README.md

 A PDB file of actin in your current directory.
 Currently, it must be called 'actin\_28mer\_centered.pdb' but this can be changed in the future if we want to use different models.

-python 2.7;
-numpy;
-matplotlib;
-tqdm;
-scipy;
-ProDy;

-I have found it convenient to create an anaconda virtual environment with python version 2.7 and use pip to install these libraries (scipy and matplotlib should come with numpy).
-There are certainly other ways to install these libraries, but this way worked for me.

 **Known Bugs/Issues:**

 Currently none with this code.
 However, if the numSubunits is greater than 33,